 And one man named Stephen speaks truth so difficult for his audience that he is stoned to death and has a vision while being plummeted with rocks.

-57 The council members shouted and covered their ears.
-At once they all attacked Stephen 58 and dragged him out of the city.
+The council members shouted and covered their ears.
+At once, they all attacked Stephen and dragged him out of the city.
 Then they started throwing stones at him.”
 (Acts 7:54-58, CAV).

 Stoning is a legal punishment in Iran, Pakistan, northern Nigeria, Saudi Arabia, Somalia, Sudan, the United Arab Emirates, Qatar, Mauritania, and Yemen.
 We shudder at the thought of such a death!
 How barbaric.
-Women at times are buried with only their heads out, and they are pelted with stones until a bloody mass of unrecognizable flesh is the only thing left.
-Of course, that blood speaks and so do the souls under the altar, but how many people have we thrown stones at?
+At times, women are buried with only their heads out, and they are pelted with stones until a bloody mass of unrecognizable flesh is the only thing left.
+Of course, that blood speaks, and so do the souls under the altar, but how many people have we thrown stones at?
 A friend explained it to me by using a boomerang.
-We may throw them but they will come right back at us.
+We may throw them, but they will come right back at us.

 We envision Yeshua writing in the dust after they brought a woman forward with accusations of adultery.
 He calmly says, He who is without sin pick up the first stone.
 No man can.
 Not then and not now.

-I have been tested in this area of stones, and I have picked up stones and thrown them at those I found guilty, and yet, they were innocent.
+I have been tested in this area of stones, and I have picked up stones and thrown them at those I found guilty, yet they were innocent.
 Have you ever done such a thing?